quexiang/RSISeg/README.md

 ## How to configure it locally?
 This tool consists of two parts: the front end and the back end.
 The back-end model has yet to be announced since it is still being trained and debugged.

-Users can try using the local configuration by following the following steps.
+Users will be able to try to use it locally by following the configuration steps below (More details will come soon):

 ## Step 1.
-Setting the backend connection
+Setting the backend connection "URL".

 ## Step 2.
-Install and configure nginx locally
+Install and configure the front-end code locally.